OpenLightingProject/ja-rule/tests/doxygen/message-format.md

 ## Transmit Broadcast RDM Get / Set {#message-commands-txrdmbroadcast}

 Sends a broadcast RDM Get / Set command.
-If the Broadcast Listen Delay is 0, the transceiver will then listen for a response.
+If the Broadcast Listen Delay is not 0, the transceiver will then listen for a response.
 If a response is received, it will be returned in the response payload.